ryanries/PassFiltEx/README.md

   possible different types of characters: Uppercase, Lowercase, Digit, Special, and Unicode.
 This registry setting allows you to require 4 or even 5 out of the 5 possible different character types.
 You may use this registry setting either in combination with the built-in AD password complexity, or without it.
-The value is a bitfield where 1 = require lower, 2 = require upper, 4 = require digit, 8 = require special, and 16 = require unicode.
+The value is a bitfield where 1 = require lower, 2 = require upper, 4 = require digit, 8 = require special, 16 = require unicode, and 32 = require either upper or lowercase.
 You can add these flags together to make combinations.
 E.g., a value of 15 (decimal) means "require lower AND upper AND digit AND special, but not unicode."